 Course Objectives

-Upon completion of this course, the learner should be able:
+Upon completion of this course, the learner will be able to:

-2. To describe the 5 phases of the cell life cycle.
+2. Characterize each phase of the cell cycle.

-6. To recognize the purpose of adjuvant, induction, consolidation, and maintenance cytotoxic drug regimens in cancer treatment.
+7. Differentiate adjuvant, induction, consolidation, and maintenance cytotoxic drug regimens.

 a.
 Hematopoeitic system